 By: Ming Zhou

+Now you can replicate and restore account configurations with LogDNA Export Configuration.
 As an engineer who has set up logging for more than one deployment or environment, you know that you usually have one logging account per deployment.
-You’ve got plenty of pre-created queries, graphs, and alerts set up specific for your company’s use case, all of which are vital to you knowing the health of your infrastructure.
+You’ve got plenty of pre-created queries, graphs, and alerts set up specifically for your company’s use case, all of which are vital to you know the health of your infrastructure.

 Now imagine being responsible for creating and maintaining logging accounts across 10+ deployments.
 You’d have to manually recreate these saved queries, alerts, graphs, etc, across these 10+ new accounts.
 This is a painful exercise, not to mention the high chance of human error as you do this manually.